edoren/edoren.me/content/blog/technical/promise_implementation_cpp.md

 ```

 As you can see the C++ API is very similar to the one on JavaScript, the biggest
-difference is that we have to directly manage the threads thar the aplication
+difference is that we have to directly manage the threads that the aplication
 uses, in this case join them before finishing.

 #### Challenges